kwonus/Quelle-Obsolete/Clarity-Syntax.md

 search.exact = 1 //  search.span  = 8 // Godhead // eternal

-### V. More about Segmentation of Clarity Statements
+### V. More about Segmentation of Quelle Statements

 If an execution ONLY contains CONTROL verbs, then the key-value pairs affect the session (or saved for future sessions when it is prefixed with a hash-tag).
 SESSION scope is always implied when segments are combined with SEARCH or DISPLAY segments.